shorebirdtech/handbook/benefits.md

 keyboard at times is an important part of ensuring our time working can be productive.

-Our time away is also balanced by the fact that we are a startup and we only have so many more months of runway left.
+Our time away is also balanced by the fact that we are a startup and always have too many things to do with too few people (and only a finite amount of runway).
 We all are here to move the company forward as quickly as possible when we ourselves are healthy and able to do so.

 ## All Remote